Charles Dickens: Early life

 Dickens was eventually sent to the Wellington House Academy in Camden Town, where he remained until March 1827, having spent about two years there.
 He did not consider it to be a good school: "Much of the haphazard, desultory teaching, poor discipline punctuated by the headmaster's sadistic brutality, the seedy ushers and general run-down atmosphere, are embodied in Mr Creakle's Establishment in David Copperfield."

 Dickens worked at the law office of Ellis and Blackmore, attorneys, of Holborn Court, Gray's Inn, as a junior clerk from May 1827 to November 1828.
 He was a gifted mimic and impersonated those around him: clients, lawyers and clerks.
-He went to theatres obsessively: he claimed that for at least three years he went to the theatre every day.
+Captivated with London's theatre scene, he went to theatres obsessively: he claimed that for at least three years he went to the theatre every day.
 His favourite actor was Charles Mathews and Dickens learnt his "monopolylogues" (farces in which Mathews played every character) by heart.
-Then, having learned Gurney's system of shorthand in his spare time, he left to become a freelance reporter.
+Then, having learned Thomas Gurney's system of shorthand in his spare time, he left to become a freelance reporter.
 A distant relative, Thomas Charlton, was a freelance reporter at Doctors' Commons and Dickens was able to share his box there to report the legal proceedings for nearly four years.
-This education was to inform works such as Nicholas Nickleby, Dombey and Son and especially Bleak House, whose vivid portrayal of the machinations and bureaucracy of the legal system did much to enlighten the general public and served as a vehicle for dissemination of Dickens's own views regarding, particularly, the heavy burden on the poor who were forced by circumstances to "go to law".

-In 1830, Dickens met his first love, Maria Beadnell, thought to have been the model for the character Dora in David Copperfield.
+In 1830 Dickens met his first love, Maria Beadnell, thought to have been the model for the character Dora in David Copperfield.
 Maria's parents disapproved of the courtship and ended the relationship by sending her to school in Paris.